-One of the more technical terms that comes into play with cotton is the word “micronaire.”
-While many farmers and manufacturers are probably familiar with this measurement, the layman probably isn’t.
-But if you’re here—whether as a self-educating consumer or a product developer hoping to learn more about cotton—then understanding what a micronaire is will help you understand one of cotton’s most important properties.
+One of the more technical terms that come into play with cotton is the word “micronaire.”
+While many farmers and manufacturers are probably familiar with this measurement, many are not.
+It’s worth exploring, simply because micronaire is one of cotton’s most important properties.

-Micronaire (MIC) is a measure of the air permeabilty of compressed cotton fibers.
-It is often used as an indication of fiber fineness and maturity.
+Micronaire (MIC) is a measure of the air permeability of compressed cotton fibers.
+It’s often used as an indication of fiber fineness and maturity.

-But why is this important?
 Fiber fineness and maturity are critical for fiber processing, as well as fiber quality.
-Per the International Trade Centre’s Cotton Exporter’s Guide, cotton’s micronaire measurement impacts the following:
+According to the International Trade Centre’s Cotton Exporter’s Guide, cotton’s micronaire measurement impacts multiple aspects of manufacturing cotton goods, from efficiency and performance to quality and appearance of finished products:

 - Processing waste